Protecting Your Wages And Benefits

 If you feel that you’re being underpaid or taken advantage of at work, talk with attorney Do Kim.
-He has more than 15 years of experience serving clients in Southern California and throughout the state in all types of employment law claims, including wage and hour violations.
+He has nearly 20 years of experience serving clients in Southern California and throughout the state in all types of employment law claims, including wage and hour violations.
 You deserve adequate pay and the Law Offices of Do Kim, APLC, can help you obtain the pay you deserve.

 Handling Wage And Hour Claims

 At the Law Offices of Do Kim, APLC, wage and hour claims are a significant part of the firm’s employment law practice area.
 Attorney Do Kim represents clients in wage and hour claims involving:

 - Failure to pay overtime wages for more than 40 hours worked in a week

 - Failure to provide legally mandated meal and rest breaks

 - Asking employees to perform work functions off the clock